-In addition, each participant who has not previously disclosed a SSN, has previously disclosed a SSN that HUD or the SSA determined was invalid, or has been issued a new SSN must submit their complete and accurate SSN and the documentation required to verify the SSN at the time of Georgia DCA - Admin plan 2/14/24 © Copyright 2022 Nan McKay & Associates, Inc. Page 3-12 the next interim or annual reexamination or recertification.
+In addition, each participant who has not previously disclosed a SSN, has previously disclosed a SSN that HUD or the SSA determined was invalid, or has been issued a new SSN must submit their complete and accurate SSN and the documentation required to verify the SSN at the time of © Copyright 2022 Nan McKay & Associates, Inc. Georgia DCA - Admin plan 2/08/23 Page 3-12 the next interim or annual reexamination or recertification.
 Participants age 62 or older as of January 31, 2010, whose determination of eligibility was begun before January 31, 2010, are exempt from this requirement and remain exempt even if they move to a new assisted unit.
 The PHA must deny assistance to an applicant family if they do not meet the SSN disclosure and documentation requirements contained in 24 CFR 5.216.